mlswg/mls-protocol/draft-ietf-mls-protocol.md

   {{applying-a-proposal-list}}.

-* Decide whether to populate the `path` field: If the `path` field is required based on the proposals that are in the commit (see above), then it MUST be populated.
+* Decide whether to populate the `path` field: If the `path` field is required based on the proposals that are in the Commit (see above), then it MUST be populated.
 Otherwise, the sender MAY omit the `path` field at its discretion.

 * If populating the `path` field:

-  * If this is an external commit, assign the sender the leftmost blank leaf node in the new ratchet tree.
+  * If this is an external Commit, assign the sender the leftmost blank leaf node in the new ratchet tree.
 If there are no blank leaf nodes in the new ratchet tree, expand the tree to the right as defined in
     {{adding-and-removing-leaves}} and assign the leftmost new blank leaf to the